 No jewelry except for post earrings may be worn (i.e., no necklaces, bracelets anklets, rings, dangling earrings, etc.)

 Hair must be worn in a neat, well-formed bun.
 No bangs or whispies.

 Black leotard or solid colored, form-fitting tank top that is long enough to cover the midriff.

-Black capri pants or dance shorts with tights.
+Dark leggings or dance shorts with tights.

 Black tap shoes in the black oxford “boy” style.

 No busy prints or writing on tops or pants.